 Police and the prosecution attested to Slocum as the murderer.

-Colegrove was never charged and testified to being in a
+Colegrove was never charged and testified to being in a physically and verbally abusive relationship.

 Slocum received an indeterminate sentence of 25-years-to-life for each murder charge, the maximum penalty for second-degree murder in New York, a state which does not have the death penalty.
 McKeighan said he knew there was no death penalty because he had checked prior to Friday's sentencing.